-.Rdata file (containing data and R objects; for more see here) and the
+.RData file (containing data and R objects; for more see here) and the

 .Rhistory file (containing the command history; for more see here).

-We recommend renaming these directories to create a backup version instead of completely deleting them.
+When resetting a user's state in any version of RStudio Workbench / RStudio Server, we recommend renaming these directories to create a backup version instead of completely deleting them.
 This allows you to save your settings and history, in case you want to revert back to them.
 Additionally, if you experienced a crash or the user is not able to log in, this directory may contain vital information for determining the source of the error.
 In this case, we recommend renaming these directories and sending them to RStudio Support if requested.

 Resetting RStudio's state for a user:

-.Rhistory files are located in each user's default working directory (typically their home directory).
+.Rhistory files, are located in each user's default working directory (typically their home directory).

 - Navigate to the user's working directory.
 Note that if you are using RStudio Projects, these will have their own session files that may need to be reset separately (for instance, if a user is unable to load RStudio while working in a Project).